Amingman/LabTechFinder/README.md

 ## Access restrictions (in production)
-- Non-lab members can't edit other lab details at any level.
+- [x] Non-lab members can't edit other lab details at any level.
-- Only PIs are allowed to delete their own lab
+- [x] Only PIs are allowed to delete their own lab
+- [x] Only PIs and Managers are allowed to update lab information.
-- Only PIs and Managers are allowed to "remove" a lab member up to their level.
+- [x] Only PIs, Managers and Self are allowed to "remove" a lab member up to their level.
-- Only PIs and Managers are allowed to "add" a new lab member
+- [x] Only PIs and Managers are allowed to "add" a new lab member
-- Only PIs and Managers are allowed to update a lab member's role up to manager.
+- [x] Only PIs and Managers are allowed to update a lab member's role up to one below their rank.
-- Only a user can update their own skill list
+- [x] Only a user can update their own skill list and password.
-- Guests do not have any edit access.
-Only browse (and maybe message).
+- [x] Guests do not have any edit access.
+Only browse and sign up (and maybe message).

 ---